Tyranny of the Majority

 Democracy has two facets, one brilliant and one vile:

-In America, Tyranny of the Majority accounts for slavery, annihilation of the American Indians, Jim Crow Laws, and mortgaging the liberty and labor of children in America for $59,734 each (July 16, 2016).
+- The vile aspect of democracy is Tyranny of the Majorty.
+In America, this characteristic accounts for slavery, annhilation of the American Indians, Jim Crow Laws, and mortgaging the liberty and labor of every child in America to $59,734 (July 16, 2016) in Federal debt without consent.

 Federalist #51 (James Madison):